SimBoex/WebScrapingProjects/project_1/README.md

-in this setting the key libraries are the following: (...)
+in this setting the key libraries are the following: bs4, requests, webbrowser

 however there some possible problems:
   HTTPError: 403 Client Error: Forbidden for url